AGE OLD DISORDERS — AN ALTERNATIVE TREATMENT

 - Significant improvements in 5 of 10 MMPI-2 scales, the most frequently used personality tests in mental health.

 The evidence-based Tiger system can be utilized in substance abuse clinics as an excellent integrative therapy with standard recovery protocols to improve overall treatment outcomes.
 It’s important to consider not only the addiction but all underlying issues as well.

 Our system enhances treatment outcomes because underlying comorbidities are obstacles to addiction recovery.
-ADD, ADHD, Depression and Anxiety, to name a few, have proven research that utilizing neurofeedback and heart-rate viability training, bring statistically significant improvements to patients.
-As these underlying issues are resolved or improved, it clears the way for the rest of the rehab program protocols to do their work and bring overall recovery to patients.
+ADD, ADHD, depression and anxiety, to name a few, have proven research that utilizing neurofeedback and heart-rate viability training brings statistically significant improvements to patients.
+As these underlying issues are resolved or improved, it clears the way for the rest of the program protocols to do their work and bring overall recovery to patients.